How to Distress Wood for a Beautiful Aged Look

 Apply the paint sloppily with a nylon bristled paintbrush.
 Work in sections, covering that entire section with the wash.
 Allow the wash to sit on the piece for a couple of minutes, and then lightly wipe off the excess wash with rags or paper towels.
 It will take a lot of them, so unless the rag box is overflowing, it might be best to use paper towels.
 A scratchy paper towel is better than a soft one.

-If the wash hasn’t covered the base coat as much as desired, an additional coat can be applied and wiped off, just like the first.
+If the wash hasn’t covered the base coat as much as desired, an additional coat can be applied and wiped off just like the first.
 As I said, a little experimentation is always in order.

 Dry Brush

 It doesn’t take a lot of paint to do a dry brush technique.
-Rather, the idea is to use as little paint as possible to get the desired effect.
-So, start out by dipping just the tip of the paint brush into the paint, no more than ½” deep.
+Instead, the idea is to use as little paint as possible to get the desired effect.
+So, start by dipping just the tip of the paint brush into the paint, no more than ½” deep.
 Then wipe the paint off on the edge of the paint can.
 Finally, dry most of the paint off the brush with a paper towel or rag, leaving just a little paint.
-It should be possible to see the individual bristles of the brush, with the paint on them.
+It should be possible to see the individual bristles of the brush with the paint on them.

 dry brush